consumer-git/KMeans_clsutering/README.md

 # KMeans_clsutering
-A clustering analysis of GDP data from countries
+A clustering analysis of GDP data from countries to identify countries in need of financial aid